FSEmbedded/FusDotnetDemo/Assets/pcmx8mpr2.md

 ﻿# Default Pins for PicoCoreMX8MPr2

-The connections and pins defined in this document are meant to be used with the default values that are set in the dotnetIoT_Demo App.
+The connections and pins defined in this document are meant to be used with the default values that are set in the FusDotnetDemo App.

 ## GPIO